cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 # the danger of having these keys disclosed in the
 # event that someone got ahold of the Pi’s microSD
 # card seems minimal (after all, such an attacker
-# could just trojan the initramfs.gz directly).
+# could just trojan the initramfs.zst directly).
 #
 # (Note that you should make sure to set an EMPTY
 # password when using ssh-keygen to convert they keys